KasiwaAcademy/Reproducible_Research_Fundamentals/README.md

+# Reproducible Research Fundamentals -World Bank

 This project part of the professional development course offered by the World Bank to train researchers and aspiring researchers on how they can enhance and promote reproducibility in their research.